irfanchahyadi/Web-Dashboard/README.md

 # Web-Dashboard
-Dashboard for displaying KPI on web based
+Dashboard for displaying company performance on web based

 ## How to deploy
 This is just note for myself, step by step how to deploy it on any linux machine.